J-Siu/johnsiu.com/content/blog/linux-router.md

 #### mpd on Qotom-Q355G4

-`mpd` has difficulty identifying the alsa PCM on Qotom-Q355G4.
+`mpd` has difficulty identifying the ALSA PCM on Qotom-Q355G4.
 Use following `/etc/asound.conf` to solve it:

 ```ini
 defaults.pcm.device 1